MARI0Fernandez/UNISAVE_Project/README.md

 Afterwards, the user will be in the main page of the program with the following actions:
 * QRcode to pay.
 * Visualize my budget for my categories.
-* Earn some money into a category.
+* Enter some money into a category.
 * Observe my expenses in a category.

 By choosing an option, the user will be directed to different program windows, and whenever the user wants he can